-It is estimated that the capacity of renewable energy systems, especially wind and solar, will grow more than tenfold over the next a couple of decades requiring investments of hundreds of billion euros.
-Substantial part of this onshore capacity is being and will be established on forestland.
-Forestland forms a land infrastructure for the renewable energy systems with a scope for remarkable additional forest-based revenue.
-Also forest residues play a significant role in future energy solutions.
+Renewable energy systems, especially wind and solar, will grow more than tenfold over the next decades requiring investments of hundreds of billion euros.
+Substantial share of onshore capacity will be built on forestland.
+Forestland forms a critical land infrastructure for the renewable energy systems with a scope for remarkable additional forest-based revenue.
+Further, forest residues and forest-based biogenic carbon will play a significant role in future energy solutions.

 The European Union targets wind energy to be 50% of its electricity production by 2050.
 This requires expanding onshore wind from 173 GW today to 1,000 GW.
 This increase requires several million hectares of land areas.

 In 2021, Europe installed 17 GW of new wind capacity of which 81% was onshore wind.
 Substantial part of the onshore investment is taking place on forestland.